Onixaz/nextjs-woocommerce-storefront/README.md

 Finally **npm run dev.**

-Note: In case you're not getting a **x-cocart-api key**, allow all cross origin headers using [https://github.com/co-cart/co-cart-tweaks](https://github.com/co-cart/co-cart-tweaks)
+Note: In case you're not getting the **x-cocart-api key** (which is stored in local storage) from a Wordpress response headers, allow all cross origin headers using [https://github.com/co-cart/co-cart-tweaks](https://github.com/co-cart/co-cart-tweaks)

 ##  Todo